 Admissions decisions are now the province of the University, subject to requirements related to the attainment of an endorsed National Senior Certificate to matriculation, matriculation exemption or matriculation endorsement.
-In 1995, Senates were given discretion to admit applicants to degree student without formal matriculation exemption or endorsement where the student had been found, in a test or tests, to be prepared for degree study.
-The admissions policy for 2014, adopted by the Council and the Senate in terms of S37 of the Higher Education Act, makes express provision for redress of past educational opportunity.
-This admissions policy requires South African applicants to self classify themselves, and uses race as a proxy for a past disadvantage.
-This policy does not apply to international applicants.
+In 1995, Senates were given discretion to admit applicants to degree studies without formal matriculation exemption or endorsement where the student had been found, in a test or tests, to be prepared for degree study.
+The admissions policy for 2015, adopted by the Council and the Senate in terms of S37 of the Higher Education Act, makes express provision for redress based on how their parents has been classified under apartheid.
 Admission is competitive.
 It is designed to choose, from those whom we believe have the potential to succeed, an incoming class that is diverse, and that provides redress for past disadvantage, and to ensure that we select the best students from those who apply.